 Murukku Sandwich (मुरुक्कू सैंडविच)

-After kneading the flour, it is filled in the mould and the dough is pressed from within into hot boiling oil.
+After kneading the flour, this Indian street food is filled in the mould and the dough is pressed from within into hot boiling oil.

 I tried a mini version of Murukku Sandwich at Ajab’s Ajnabi Mithaai Ghar on the Chennai Street Food Tour, and I loved having the crunch from the murukku blending with the fillings.